Just because your cut avocado has browned doesn’t mean that the fruit has gone bad. But nobody wants to serve food that looks stale or old.

 Each of these options does help to keep avocados looking fresh and green as they minimize contact between oxygen and the fruit’s surface.
-It would just depend on how you plan to consume your avocado and perhaps how long you think you’ll store it before consuming.
+It would just depend on how you plan to consume your avocado and perhaps how long you think you’ll store it before consuming it.

 Watch this video to see the effects of each of these methods…